 - Avoid heat styling more than once a week, or even better, save for special occasions only!

 If your hair is heat damaged moisture, regular trims, time and patience can do wonders for your curls.
 There is always light at the end of the tunnel.
-Your curls are beautiful, love them!
+Your natural curls are beautiful, love them!

 Check out how Emma restored her heat damaged hair over lockdown